If you've seen something unfamiliar on one of our pages, you'll find an explanation here in our Glossary.

 An account with a dynamic IP address is given a different IP every time it connects to the internet.

-Suppliers of the technology that powers our traffic management system.
+Suppliers of the technology that powers our traffic prioritisation system.
 Ellacoya hardware allows us to inspect, identify and prioritise all traffic on our network.

 Short for 'emotion-icons' - these are symbols used in email, instant messaging and text messages to indicate emotions.
 For example :) is a smile and :( is a frown!
 (Look at them sideways to see the facial expression.)